-There’s no avoiding it; having a well sequenced, ambitious and connected curriculum is one of the most critical priorities for primary schools in England.
+There’s no avoiding it; having a well-sequenced, ambitious and connected curriculum is one of the most critical priorities for primary schools in England.
 It’s central to Ofsted’s quality of education judgement, so your curriculum needs to be expertly constructed to enable your children to know and do more, particularly if you’re due an inspection.

 Correctly sequencing your curriculum and deciding which concepts, knowledge and skills to include, is a complex, time-consuming task that demands curriculum and subject expertise.
 Our curriculum has everything you need to achieve this, saving you time, money, and unnecessary stress and workload.

 Primary school in Wales?
 Read our tips on using Cwricwlwm Maestro to implement your curriculum here.

-Curriculum 22 is a fully sequenced and interconnected curriculum that begins in Nursery and develops across key stages to Year 6.
-Available on our online platform, Curriculum Maestro, the curriculum is ambitious in content and expertly crafted, with stringent sequencing and a web of multidisciplinary and subject connections.
+Curriculum 22 is a fully sequenced and interconnected curriculum that begins in Nursery and develops across the key stages to Year 6.
+Available on our online platform, Curriculum Maestro, the curriculum is ambitious in content and expertly crafted, with stringent sequencing and a web of multidisciplinary and subject-concept connections.
 The curriculum is specially designed to help children build and sequence knowledge and skills without cognitive overload.
 In short, we’ve done all the structural work for you, so you’re free to focus on personalising the finer details to reflect the unique character of your school.

 Curriculum 22 is carefully designed to help children build and retain the required subject knowledge and skills to help them build their understanding of the concepts of the curriculum.
-Built on the national curriculum programmes of study, the curriculum begins with Big Ideas or higher-level concepts that steer the whole curriculum.
+Built on the national curriculum programmes of study, the curriculum begins with Big Ideas or macro concepts that steer the whole curriculum.
 These Big Ideas are broken down into smaller subject-specific concepts and aspects.
 These are further broken down to form a robust knowledge and skills framework that underpins the whole curriculum.
 The framework provides you with clear endpoints and curriculum-related expectations, from the Early Years to Year 6.